OSM-Notes/OSM-Notes-Ingestion/sql/wms/README.md

 This allows us to identify areas where many notes have been opened, and imagine the reason why.

-This service uses the OSM Notes profile mechanism, which has an updated set of notes (open and close).
+This service uses the OSM Notes ingestion system, which maintains an updated set of notes (open and closed).
 To make WMS work some changes on the database are necessary, to copy just the necessary values into another table, with the geometry already created.
 This speeds up the queries for the WMS, without impacting the notes base table.